-Under Colorado state regulations, child support orders usually continue until the child turns 19.
+Under Colorado state regulations, child support orders typically continue until the child turns 19.
 This is the legal age of emancipation in the state.
 There are, however, a number of exceptions to this rule that could shorten or extend the time a parent needs to pay support for their child.
 You may also need approval from the court in some cases before you stop paying after your child turns 19.

 If you believe your child's other parent stopped paying prematurely, or if you are curious about your own payments, the Shapiro Family Law team is here to help.
 Our child support lawyers can answer your questions about what age child support stops in your case.
 We can handle any legal action necessary to end your child support obligation once your child reaches the age of emancipation.
 Call 303-695-0200 today for help.